ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 In the Tool Integrations section, click **Bitbucket**.

-   If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you have not authorized {{site.data.keyword.Bluemix_notm}} to access Bitbucket, click **Authorize** to go to the Bitbucket website.
+   If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you did not authorize {{site.data.keyword.Bluemix_notm}} to access Bitbucket, click **Authorize** to go to the Bitbucket website.
 If you don't have an active Bitbucket session, you are prompted to log in.
 Click **Grant access** to allow {{site.data.keyword.Bluemix_notm}} Toolchains to access the following parts of your Bitbucket account:

    * **Read your account information**.
 Get basic user information to populate the user interface.

    * **Read and modify your repositories' issues**.
 Allow {{site.data.keyword.contdelivery_short}} to update issues to indicate when the pipeline deploys commits that are attached to those issues.

-   * **Read your team's project settings and read repositories contained within your team's projects**.
+   * **Read your team's project settings and read repositories that are contained within your team's projects**.
 Allow {{site.data.keyword.contdelivery_short}} to integrate with repos that are owned by teams.

    * **Read and modify your repositories and their pull requests**.
 Allow {{site.data.keyword.contdelivery_short}} to push sample code into repos, when users request the code.